schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/index.md

 # SchemaCrawler

 SchemaCrawler is a free database schema discovery and comprehension tool.
-SchemaCrawler has a good mix useful features for data governance.
+SchemaCrawler has a good mix of useful features for data governance.
 You can [search for database schema objects](schemacrawler_grep.html) using regular expressions, and output the schema and data in a readable text format.
 The output serves for database documentation, and is designed to be